officelifehq/docs/docs/documentation/manage/employee-management.md

 Once created, the status will be immediately available to be assigned to employees.

-When a status is udpated, the change will be immediately taken into account.
+When a status is updated, the change will be immediately taken into account.
 If a status previously was used for external employees and is now used to manage internal employees instead, any information that was depending on the external status will be kept in the database - they simply won't be deleted, only not shown to the employees.

 ::: tip Rules
 * Employees can have only one employee status at a time.